criminal court

 Federal Department of Justice

 The criminal justice system consists of both state and federal levels.
-At the federal level, the Department of Justice oversees a complex enforcement system where crimes and criminal behavior involving federal statutes are prosecuted.
+At the federal level, the Department of Justice oversees a complex enforcement system that prosecutes crimes and other criminal behavior under federal statutes.

-In the federal justice system, legal proceedings can begin with the accused accepting a plea deal by pleading guilty to some or all the charges or to keep fighting the charges to receive a better plea offer later.
+In the federal justice system, legal proceedings can begin with the accused accepting a plea deal by pleading guilty to some or all of the charges, or by continuing to fight the charges in hopes of receiving a better plea offer later.

 The truth is that only a small percentage of federal arrests go to trial.
 According to Pew Research, only 2% of federal criminal defendants went to trial, and of those who did, fewer than 1% won their cases.